nathanjsharpe/revolution-game/rules.md

 - Cost: Number of type of points required to execute the action.
 - Outcome: Effect of the action.
+- Requirements: Prerequisites to perform the action.
+Person's attributes, faction influence level, unrest level, etc.
 - Personal/General
 - How people participating in the action affect its outcome

+Playing actions:

+Prerequisites are checked and costs are paid when an action is revealed.
+If at the time it is revealed, either the prerequisites or not met or the player can't afford the cost, the action does not happen (is skipped).